 An Al-Anon or Alateen meeting can be started by: Al-Anon and Alateen members.
 A minister, doctor, social worker, or AA member may initiate the foundation of an Al-Anon/Alateen group.
 However, after the group has started, members operate the group.
 Professional or AA participation should be limited to open meetings.

-A formal referral is not necessary for you and your client.You can browse the Ontario South website for more information, or go the World Service Organisation (WSO) website (al-anon.org).
+A formal referral is not necessary for you and your client.You can browse the Ontario South website for more information, or go the World Service Office (WSO) (al-anon.org).
 You can also give us a call between 8:00 a.m. – 6:00 p.m.
 ET, Monday to Friday on +1-888-425-2666.
-The Al-Anon information service is usually listed in your telephone directory,… Read More »
+Local Al-Anon information services are usually listed in your telephone directory, meeting… Read More »

 Al-Anon/Alateen groups are not places where you will get advice on how to make somebody else stop drinking.
 We do not: Give advice.
 Indulge in gossip or criticism.
 Discuss members’ religious beliefs, or lack of them.
 Endorse or oppose any cause, therapy or treatment.
 Provide support for problems other than the impact of alcoholism upon the family members.

 Group Meetings: To learn the facts about alcoholism as an illness and how it has impacted their lives physically and emotionally.
 To benefit from contact with others who have similar problems.
 To improve their own attitudes and behaviors through the study and practice of the Twelve steps and Twelve Traditions.
 Al-Anon and Alateen members find help when they:… Read More »